Voyageurs Cup

-History

-The Voyageurs Cup was first conceived in March 2002 by fans of the Canada men's national team, known as the Voyageurs, following Canada's surprise success at the 2000 Gold Cup.
-After years of being promised a domestic Canadian cup by the Canadian Soccer Association (CSA), the Voyageurs took it upon themselves to commission a national trophy using member donations.
+The trophy

+The Voyageurs Cup trophy was created by the Voyageurs and first presented in 2002.
 Veteran Voyageurs member and chief fundraiser since the group's founding in 1996, Dwayne Cole, solicited donations on the Voyageurs internet forum, resulting in $3,500–4,000 donated.
 The money was used to commission the trophy, made in Winnipeg, Manitoba.
+The trophy is 40 centimetres tall.

-The cup itself is a handled wine cooler made from solid brass and electroplated in sterling silver.
+The Voyageurs Cup itself is a handled wine cooler made from solid brass and electroplated in sterling silver.
 The base is lacquered, solid Canadian Oak and set with die cut polished aluminum maple leaf annual plates.
 An accompanying solid oak case was also crafted for safe transport.
 The cost of engraving, shipping, maintenance, and promotion of the trophy continued to be paid for by private donations from individual members of the Voyageurs until 2008.

+The winning team keeps the Voyageurs Cup for the rest of the year before they return the trophy to Ottawa before January 1 of the new year.
+The winning team also receives 30 medals and prize money.

+A member of the Voyageurs supporters group takes part in the trophy's presentation to the winning team each year.

+History

+The Voyageurs Cup competition was first conceived in March 2002 by fans of the Canada men's national team, known as the Voyageurs.
 The group agreed to award the cup to whichever of the four Canadian clubs in the USL A-League – the Montreal Impact, Vancouver Whitecaps, Toronto Lynx and Calgary Storm – collected the most points against each other during the regular USL season.

 Prior to the start of the 2007 USL season, the Toronto Lynx moved to the Premier Development League, and effectively withdrew from the Voyageurs Cup competition in the process.
 As a result, in 2007 the trophy was decided solely on regular-season results between the Montreal Impact and the Vancouver Whitecaps.
 This was the last year the cup was awarded based on regular season matches.